 Journey South to Blackpool, St Annes and Lytham

-Technically, you could walk from Cleveleys to Lytham (or Fleetwood) on the beach – but you’d need to consult the tide times to do that.
+Technically, you could walk from Cleveleys to Lytham (or Fleetwood) on the beach.
+You’ll need to consult the tide times to do that.

-There are miles of unspoilt, clean beach, with a wide promenade, all the way to the southern end of Blackpool and beyond.
+Enjoy miles of unspoilt, clean beach, with a wide promenade, all the way to the south of Blackpool and beyond.

-On a lovely day, take your shoes and socks off and paddle along the waters edge as you walk.
+When it’s a lovely day, why don’t you paddle along the water’s edge as you walk.
 It’s surprising just how much distance you can cover when you do this!

-Walk as far as you want to and catch a bus or a tram back to where you started from.
+You can also walk as far as you want to then catch a bus or a tram back to where you started from.
 They run parallel to the promenade on the coast road.
 Blackpool is five miles from Cleveleys by road – probably a little less on the beach.

 Journey North to Fleetwood

-For quietness and solitude you might prefer a northerly walk heading towards Fleetwood.
+For quietness and solitude you might prefer heading north towards Fleetwood.